Explore the defensive inner wall and it's towers that have protected for centuries.

-The huge stone encirclement that forms the Tower’s walls has protected kings and queens since Henry III’s fortifications in the mid-13th century.
+The huge stone battlements forming the Tower’s walls have protected kings and queens since Henry III’s fortifications in the mid-13th century.

-Walk the walls at the Tower to explore the Medieval Palace and seven huge towers: the Salt, Broad Arrow, Constable, Martin, 'Royal Beasts', Bowyer and Flint Tower.
-Along the way, you’ll discover the Tower’s many different purposes from Medieval times, right through to the 20th century.
-The Tower was once used as a royal residence and has even played host to a zoo, but above all else, it has served as a mighty fortress and is the current protector of the Crown Jewels.
+Take the Wall Walk to explore the Medieval Palace and the secrets of these huge towers.
+Along the way, you’ll discover the many different roles the Tower of London has played - from Medieval times, right through to the 20th century.
+Once a royal residence, even having played host to a zoo; but above all else, the Tower has served as a mighty fortress and is the current protector of the Crown Jewels.

 The luxurious Medieval Palace contains recreations of fabulous interiors used by medieval kings and queens during their visits to their most important fortress.